HIGH-LEVEL RUGBY COURSES

 BACKS

-Footwork (drop, grazing kick, occupying kick, candle)
+Footwork (drop, low kick, occupying kick, candle)

 Occupying and reoccupying the deep plane